History of European Public Law

 At the end of the course, the student should have acquired a better knowledge and understanding of historical facts and long-term developments as regards how constitutional principles, concepts and institutions have evolved.

 Upon successful completion of the course, the student should be able to view current constitutional law and international issues, especially within a Western European context, in a broad historical and comparative perspective.

-The timetable of this course can be found in uSis and Blackboard
+The timetable of this course can be found on uSis and Blackboard.

 Mode of instruction

 - 5× 2 hours per week general lectures (Part I)

 - 5× 2 hours per week practicals, discussing historical sources in context (Part II)

 Both Part I and Part II have to be attended during the same academic year; they cannot be split.

 Written examination in English.(2,5 hrs)